scrabbletank/farhome-rules/spacehome/rulesdoc.md

 By default shields do not function properly when wearing armor.
 Shields require a mod to allow them to be used with armor and often come at a steep Loadout penalty.

+### Temporary Wounds
+Some effects give characters temporary wounds.
+When gaining temporary wounds you:

+- Increase your maximum wounds by the temporary wound granted
+- Heal yourself equal to the temporary wounds granted

+Temporary Wounds last for a duration, after which your max wounds are reduced to normal.
+Losing Temporary Wounds does not remove any wounds you may have unless your current wounds are higher than your new maximum.

 ### Energy
 Energy is used by Espers to cast spells and perform Weavings.
 Energy is fairly limited, but characters restore all of their energy after a short or long rest.